dewa - R&D Centre in Dubai

 Dubai Electricity and Water Authority will open soon its new Research and Development Centre in Dubai.
 “This center aims to support DEWA’s vision to promote sustainability in energy supply, diversify energy sources, and create a business environment that encourages innovation”, according to Mr. Saeed Mohammed Al Tayer, MD & CEO of DEWA.
 The R&D center was launched in 2014 and is currently in the construction phase.

-The center will base its work on four main areas: Solar Power, Smart Grid Integration, Energy efficiency and water.
-The Centre’s infrastructure includes internal labs for electronics, programming, electrical and mechanical testing, and prototypes.
+The center will focus its work in four main areas: Solar Power, Smart Grid Integration, Energy efficiency and water.
+The building will host labs for electronics, programming, electrical and mechanical testing, and prototypes.

 As part of the sustainability commitment of DEWA, the building will incorporate 1000 sqm of photovoltaic glass manufactured by Onyx Solar, 100% customized to fit the design requirements of the building.
 The four facades of the building will implement Onyx Solar amorphous silicon glass with transparency degree XXL and 6 different colors (orange, yellow and green tones), creating a multicolored façade that provides a unique effect to the building.
 The PV fins are made of three layers of glass with semi-transparency, letting 30% visible light to pass thru the fin.